encode/uvicorn/README.md

 # Uvicorn

-*An ASGI worker class for Gunicorn.*
+*An ASGI server, using Gunicorn and uvloop.*

 [Discussion on django-dev](https://groups.google.com/forum/#!topic/django-developers/_314PGl3Ao0).